 2. Walk and talk with a friend

-It’s easy as parents to get caught up in daily activities that involve our spouses and kids and push our fitness routine down to the bottom of the to-do list.
+It’s easy as parents to get caught up in activities that involve our spouses and kids and push our own fitness routine down to the bottom of the to-do list.
 To help avoid skipping out on exercise altogether, plan a walk-and-talk date where you are not only getting active, but spending time with someone special in your life.
 Here’s the key: set it up like a club.
 Pick consistent dates and put them in your calendar.
 Commit to going!
 Having an accountability partner who is also devoted to getting active can help because rather than going it alone, you can be each other’s cheerleaders.
 Plus there’s the added bonus of spending time with a friend.
 Walk outside when the weather permits or find an indoor venue if it doesn’t cooperate.
 The point is simply to get moving more often.

 3. Make time for mindful moments

 Overall health is about more than just the physical stuff.
 It is important to nourish our minds as well.
-This may mean carving out what many refer to as “me-time.”
-Most moms will argue that finding that time between driving the kids to ballet and soccer practice, meal planning and grocery shopping is impossible, but it’s a crucial element of our healthy lifestyle habits.
+This may mean carving out what many refer to as “me-time” or “self care.”
+Most moms will argue that finding that time between driving the kids to ballet and soccer practice, meal planning, and grocery shopping is impossible, but it’s a crucial element of our healthy lifestyle habits.
 Take the time to pour a hot cup of tea in the afternoon and read a few chapters of your favourite book or magazine, or draw yourself a bubble bath after the kids have gone to sleep.
 Force yourself to take this time by scheduling it like you would any other meeting.